 Will You Be On Grid or Off Grid?

 Since there is already an old pole set up on the property, for the time being, we will be on-grid as far as power is concerned once we move onto the property.
 If there are any issues, we will be completely off-grid faster than expected.
 The only reason we are doing it this way is to save costs upfront so we can get the house dried in, insulated, and livable while we finish.
 This project is not going to be done in one season.

 The water, of course, is off the grid from the start and will stay that way.
 There are no public water utilities for many miles.

 What Will you Heat With?

 Our primary source of heat will be a wood cookstove.
-Some folks are already giving me a hard time about this, and that’s okay.
-I am looking forward to it, however.
+I am looking forward to it.
 If you knew how many old-school things we do anyway, a wood cookstove would add to it.
 Plus, my cast iron skillets will love it too.

 Below is the Kitchen Queen (Made in the USA) in large and small models.

 We are going with the larger model on the right, but it will have the warming shelf doors as seen on the left.
 I have done lots of research on various models and asked others who own different models lots of questions.

 We will also have a small Toyo stove as backup, but I do not foresee it being used unless we are gone or in an emergency.
 We have chosen to have a backup because of the winter climate.
 There are days in the winter in our area that it will drop to -40 below and sometimes a little colder.